ppsravan/angulartraining/README.md

 The notes for the Angular training can be found at https://sway.com/8iEdDnHhaRvvWpgF.
 However, this is a running notes and will be updated periodically.

+## Download and install

+Download the source and run `ng install` to install all the application's dependencies.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.